Forecast for Raleigh, Durham, Fayetteville :: WRAL.com

 "I might even avoid the pool in the mid- to late afternoon because it will be so hot, but if you go, make sure the kids are hydrated," Gardner said.

-Along with the heat, there is a small chance for isolated thunderstorms Saturday afternoon.
+Saturday will be equally hot, and, along with the heat, there will be a small chance for isolated thunderstorms in the afternoon.

 "We're looking at around 30 percent chance on Saturday and again on Sunday," Gardner said.